Skip to content

 Statistical concepts and definitions

-Placement measure: The child or adolescent is placed outside the home, with or without the parents consent.
+Placement measure: Placement of a child or a young person outside the home, with or without the consent of the parent/s.

 Statistical unit